bitwarden/contributing-docs/docs/contributing/pull-requests/index.md

 that is the prerogative of the reviewer, to ensure that they agree that the question or concern has been addressed.

-**When you are ready for a reviewer to re-visit your changes, you should request a re-review.** This will notify the reviewer and ensure a prompt response.
+**When you are ready for a reviewer to revisit your changes, you should request a re-review.** This will notify the reviewer and ensure a prompt response.

 </bitwarden>